domsson/nuru-web/README.md

 # nuru-web

 nuru editor for the browser.
 Currently very early work-in-progress.
-Check beck later if you like.
+Check back later if you like.